cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/building-microbiomestat-from-matrix-and-data.frame.md

 ---
 description: >-
-  Follow the guide to construct MicrobiomeStat's data object directly from matrix and data.frame structures.
+  description: >-
+  Discover how to craft the MicrobiomeStat data object using matrices and data frames from your R environment or by importing data from external CSV files.
 ---

-# Building MicrobiomeStat from Matrix and Data.frame
+# Constructing the MicrobiomeStat Data Object from Matrix, Dataframe, and CSV Files

 The MicrobiomeStat data object consists of the following components: